Can Clean Hydrogen Production Benefit from Battery Optimization Models?

 Yes Energy Can Enable Hydrogen Production

-Yes Energy’s energy storage customers utilize large quantities of power market data to feed battery optimization models and price forecasts.
+Our energy storage customers utilize large quantities of power market data to feed battery optimization models and price forecasts.
 These models require constant input from power market experts and use of machine learning algorithms to ensure maximum performance and profitability.
-Power purchase agreements, congestion hedging and power trading may also be required to mitigate the risks of participating in the power markets.
+Power purchase agreements, congestion hedging, and power trading may also be required to mitigate the risks of participating in the power markets.
 Are hydrogen producers ready for the challenge?

 We're the trusted provider of North American power market data, and analytic solutions.
 We're supporting the renewable energy transition by providing unparalleled transparency into wholesale power markets.
 Our visual analytic solutions help developers find optimal locations for siting renewable, storage, and even hydrogen projects.
 We also provide comprehensive data solutions for battery optimization modeling, forecasting, and energy management.
 Whatever new types of market participation the future brings, Yes Energy will be here to support the transition!